1. Impasse of Calna Bridge

 The kit has six individual maps in easy foldout format, enclosed weatherproof plastic sleeve.
 The kit also contains details on the six shorter walks available to hikers.

-To obtain a Great North Walk Discovery kit for $20 (plus $5 postage and handling for up to 2 of these items) from the DPI Book Shop at Orange, call toll-free 1800 028 374 or email firstname.lastname@example.org.
+To obtain a Great North Walk Discovery kit for $20 (plus postage and handling) from the NSW Trade and Investment Book Shop at Maitland, call (02) 4931 6666 or email email@example.com

 You can also use the order form (PDF 138kb).